flopcat/streamlogin/README.md

 ### Qt desktop client

-Accounts are stored in an xml file in the program's ____ directory.
+Accounts are stored in an xml file in the program's executable directory.
 These accounts may be edited from within the program.

 Each account has two states, active and inactive.
 Each state has a display text field for the username's link, and checkbox indicating which ip address